Top 10 Houseplants Poisonous to Cats

 Asparagus Fern

-Are ferns poisonous to cats?
-The answer to that can be confusing.
 Though not technically a fern, the asparagus fern is harmful to your cats.
 Both the leaves and the berries contain chemicals, such as steroidal saponins, that can be very hazardous.
 If your kitty rubs up against the leaves, toxic saponin based sap can cause swelling of the skin and blisters.
 In addition, your pet could experience vomiting, diarrhea and stomach upset.
-The level of toxicity is generally mild, but if you believe that your kitty has had any contact with an asparagus fern or you believe that they have consumed any part of the plant, is it important that you contact your vet as soon as possible.
+If you believe that your kitty has had any contact with an asparagus fern or you believe that they have consumed any part of the plant, is it important that you contact your vet as soon as possible.

 Pothos

 Pothos are very popular plants due to the fact that there are so many different varieties of pothos plants available, their amazing air-purifying qualities and the ease of growing them.
-You may be asking yourself, are pothos poisonous to cats?
-Unfortunately, the answer to that question is that yes, pothos are toxic to cats.
+Unfortunately, pothos are toxic to cats.
 If you suspect that your cat has ingested any part of a pothos plant, contact your vet immediately.

 Golden Pothos